The-Bunce/HomeLab-Journey/Networking Devices/Opnsense/Readme.md

 Now boot the VM.
 On first launch OPNsense will ask you to log in as root or installer — choose installer to begin the OS setup.
 Follow the wizard through to the homescreen.

-Gotchas I hit along the way:
+Issues I ran into

+So, a few things tripped me up during this:

-    If you're on a switch with VLANs, make sure your management cable is plugged into an untagged (LAN-side) port, otherwise you'll lose access mid-install.
+First off — if you've got a switch with VLANs set up on it, make sure the cable you're plugged into for the install is on an untagged LAN-side port.
+Trust me, I learned this the hard way.
+You'll lose access mid-install and it's not fun figuring out why.

-    After the install finishes, I had to reboot the Proxmox host before the WAN interface came up properly.
-Do a reboot just to be safe.
+Second — once the install finishes and you're at the homescreen, I'd reboot the Proxmox host just to be safe.
+For whatever reason, my WAN interface wouldn't come up properly until I did.
+Sounded like a fluke, but yeah, it was real.

-    If you already have a running OPNsense box, you can export its config, tweak things like VLAN interface IPs, then import it onto the new firewall — that's the route I took and it saved a lot of re-typing.
+Third — if you already have an OPNsense box running, don't bother re-entering all your settings by hand.
+Export the config from the old one, nudge the bits that need changing (VLAN IPs, interface names, whatever), then just import it straight onto the new firewall.
+That's honestly what I ended up doing and it saved me a ton of time.

 # <img src="/Images/Docker-Images/Step-by-Step.png" width="25" height="25" /> Step 4 – Configure High Availability